kozit/KsIL/Specification.md

 Description: Stores content in memory at the location specified no matter if it is already occupied.

-Parameters: length (2B, in B) 0x00 content (MUST BE AS LONG AS SPECIFIED IN length) 0x00 location (4B, in memory position)
+Parameters: length 32int (4 Bytes) 0x00 content (MUST BE AS LONG AS SPECIFIED IN length) 0x00 location (4 Bytes, in memory position)

 ## Dynamic Store
 Bytecode:0x02